BennyC31/project3/README.md

 # Project3 - Professional Football Visualization
 Provides summary information for American Professional Football.

+## Project Description
+We are utilizing data from the NFL to look at team locations, team success (points for/against), and more.
+The data was pulled from the three sources above and loaded into PostgreSQL.
+To create a web application, we will use Python Flask and leaflet, dash plotly, and plotly.
+In leaflet, we will create a map to show all NFL teams and their locations over time.
+We will use dash plotly and plotly to showcase a variety of other features such as superbowl wins, general stats, and more in an interactive manner.

 ## Team Members
 * Sarah Caldwell
 * Bryan Denq